“Giving up is something a Lauda doesn’t do.”

 Beyond his racing accomplishments, Lauda’s legacy continues to inspire sports fans worldwide.
 Defying grim odds to survive a near-fatal crash and returning to the race tracks solidified his status as a legend in the sport.

 The Austrian’s contributions to motorsports extend beyond his driving career.
-As a figurehead, he left an indelible mark on Formula 1 and will forever be remembered as an icon of the sport.
+As a figurehead, he left an indelible mark on Formula 1 and will forever be an icon of the sport.

-He was a gifted driver, a successful businessman, and a true sports hero.
-His legacy remains etched in the annals of Formula 1 history, forever reminding us that true champions are defined by their victories and their resilience in the face of life’s most daunting challenges.
+Niki Lauda was a gifted driver, a successful businessman, and a true sports hero.
+His legacy remains in the annals of Formula 1 history.
+He will forever remind us that true champions are defined by their victories and their resilience in the face of life’s most daunting challenges.